aspose-total/Aspose.Total-Products/total/en/net/conversion/xml-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XML to XLSB" h2="Export XML File to XLSB via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate, convert and export XML files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a powerful set of tools to help developers quickly and easily convert XML files to XLSB.

+The process of converting XML to XLSB involves two steps.
+Firstly, Aspose.PDF for .NET is used to export XML to XLSX.
+This component provides a wide range of features to help developers create, manipulate, convert and export PDF documents.
+It also supports the conversion of XML to XLSX.

+Once the XML file has been converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to XLSB.
+This component provides a comprehensive set of features to help developers create, manipulate, convert and export spreadsheets.
+It also supports the conversion of XLSX to XLSB.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XML file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+By using Aspose.Total for .NET, developers can easily convert XML files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a powerful set of tools to help developers quickly and easily convert XML files to XLSB.
+The process involves two steps, firstly using Aspose.PDF for .NET to export XML to XLSX and then using Aspose.Cells for .NET to convert XLSX to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}